silliman/fabric-lab-IBM-Z/lab4.rst

 .. image:: images/lab4/6_010_initialScreen.png

-**Step 6.15:** If you hover over the **Assets** tab you should see a dropdown listing the asset types defined in the model-  *LandTitle* and *SalesAgreement* came with the sample application supplied by the Hyperledger Composer team, and *GoldNuggets* was added by you if you followed all the previous sections of this lab.
+**Step 6.15:** If you hover over the **Assets** tab or the **Participants** tab or the **Transactions** tab you should see a dropdown listing the types defined in the model for that particular tab-  for example, under *Assets*, *LandTitle* and *SalesAgreement* came with the sample application supplied by the Hyperledger Composer team, and *GoldNuggets* was added by you if you followed all the previous sections of this lab.
 If you did not add *GoldNuggets* earlier, that’s okay, but you should at least see *LandTitle* and *SalesAgreement*:

 .. image:: images/lab4/6_020_dropdown.png

-**Step 6.16:** Feel free to experiment with the assets.
-Feel free to create, update or delete assets.
+**Step 6.16:** Feel free to experiment with the tabs.
+Feel free to create, update or delete assets or participants.
+For transactions, however, you can only see information about the transaction- you cannot invoke it from here.
 Here are some things you could try:

-*	Try creating some assets using this AngularJS application and then looking for them with the REST server using the GET API.
+*	Try creating some assets or participants using this AngularJS application and then looking for them with the REST server using the GET API.
-*	Try creating or updating assets with the Hyperledger Composer REST server using the POST or PUT API and see if this AngularJS application picks up the changes.  (**Note**: you may need to go to the home page for the app and back into an asset type, it does not seem to auto-refresh)
+*	Try creating or updating assets or participants with the Hyperledger Composer REST server using the POST or PUT API and see if this AngularJS application picks up the changes.  (**Note**: you may need to go to the home page for the app and back into an asset or participant type, it does not seem to auto-refresh.)
-*	Try running the *composer network list* to see if assets you created with this AngularJS application (or the Composer REST Server) are listed.
+*	Try running the *composer network list* to see if assets or participants you created with this AngularJS application (or the Composer REST Server) are listed.
 The full command, which will work from any directory, is ``composer network list --card admin@digitalproperty-network``
 *	Try running the *npm run listAssets* command to see if assets you created with this AngularJS application (or the Composer REST server) are listed.
 That command must be run from */home/bcuser/composer-sample-applications/packages/digitalproperty-app* and is ``npm run listAssets``  (**Note:** If you add assets with incomplete or missing relationships, e.g. you define a property and assign it to a non-existent person, the *npm run listAssets* command will fail.
 If this happens, see if you can figure out the source of the error and update or delete the incorrect item)

 When you are finished experimenting and ready to continue to the next section, leave your browser sessions running for the AngularJS app and the Hyperledger Composer REST Server, and leave their processes that you started in your PuTTY or SSH sessions running as well.